Aubusson Rugs & Tapestries

 The workshops of Aubusson and neighboring Felletin, granted royal manufactory status in 1665, supplied the French aristocracy with what Gobelins and Savonnerie made for the crown: tapestry-woven carpets and wall hangings at a (slightly) more attainable price.
 Aubusson carpets are flatwoven like a tapestry — no pile — with romantic floral medallions, garlands, and architectural borders in rose, cream, celadon, and gold.
 The wall tapestries range from verdure (lush woodland and foliage scenes) through pastoral chinoiserie to grand historical subjects.
 Both traditions continued into the 19th and 20th centuries, and both surface regularly in Texas estates — along with later 'Aubusson-style' weavings from China and India that copy the look.
 Large tapestries in good color are the stars: they sell as major decorative statements.

-Identifying & Marks
+Identifying & marks

 Genuine Aubusson work is slit-tapestry woven — flat, with the design identical on both faces and small slits at color joins (often sewn closed on tapestries).
 Period tapestries show natural-dye palettes that mellow rather than fade, hand-sewn linings, and sometimes a woven 'MRD' or workshop mark in the outer galloon.
 Chinese Aubusson-style rugs are the common confusion: pastel and flatwoven, but with cruder drawing, brighter synthetic color, and machine-regular structure.
 Old restorations and reduced sizes matter to value — bring photographs of the back if you can.